smeredith/smeredith.github.io/_posts/2025-12-10-replace-onenote-with-just-a-bunch-of-files.md

 To take that one step further, one could use `pdfattach` (from Poppler) to attach the .xopp file and the PDF being annotated (if any) to the exported PDF, then delete the stand-alone .xopp.
 That way, when browsing the files all you see is the final exported PDF with all your hand-written notes.
-If you want to make edits, you could use `pdfdetatch` to get the attached .xopp file back from the PDF and open it in Xournal++ again.
+If you want to make edits, you could use `pdfdetach` to get the attached .xopp file back from the PDF and open it in Xournal++ again.

 ## Dictation